ArchonQ/Random-Quote-Machine/randomquotemachine/README.md

 The #quote-box wrapper element should be horizontally centered.
 Please run tests with browser's zoom level at 100% and page maximized.

-working site can be found here: https://dreamy-engelbart-aade2c.netlify.app/
+Working site can be found here: https://dreamy-engelbart-aade2c.netlify.app/